Monotonic Queue to Solve Sliding Window Problems

 Prerequisite Knowledge

-In a previous article, Solving Three Algorithm Problems with Monotonic Stack, we introduced the special data structure called the monotonic stack.
-In this article, we will discuss a similar data structure called the "monotonic queue."
+In a previous article Solving Three Algorithm Problems Using Monotonic Stack, we introduced the special data structure called monotonic stack.
+Here, we will discuss a similar data structure called "monotonic queue."

-You may not have heard of this data structure before, but it's not complicated.
-It is essentially a "queue" that uses a clever method to ensure that all elements in the queue are either monotonically increasing or decreasing.
+You might not have heard of this data structure before.
+Essentially, it is just a "queue" that uses a clever method to ensure that the elements in the queue are all monotonically increasing (or decreasing).

 Why invent a structure like the "monotonic queue"?
 It is mainly to solve the following scenario: